 Hell Yeah or No by Derek Sivers

-I’ve been a fan of Derek’s work for a long time and was grateful when he made an appearance on The Productivityist Podcast to talk about his work with me.
+I’ve been a fan of Derek’s work for a long time and was grateful when he made an appearance on my podcast to talk about his work with me.
 He’s written several books already (all of which I own).
 When he shared that Hell Yeah or No was on its way, I jumped at the chance to order it.
 It’s well worth your time to share it with someone you care about… or to give it a read (or a listen) yourself.

 Keep Going by Austin Kleon

 Austin is another author I’ve kept up with for years.
 I had him on my podcast as well, specifically to talk about this book.
 The title is especially relevant in today’s climate – and the text within the book is always going to be relevant.
 Keep Going is a timeless book that deserves a spot on more bookshelves.

 Technology moves at such a rapid pace that I’ve only listed one item in this holiday gift guide that I’d say fits the idea of tech.
 The rest are timeless, which is why I love all of them and encourage you to check them out.

 I love Baronfig products.
 I’ve not exactly kept that a secret over the years.
 I’m also a fan of journaling.
 I wrote a letter to my future self a couple of years ago, and I still have a couple of years before I get to open it.
 Boy, do I wish this Baronfig product was available when I wrote that letter.
 I suppose I’ll have to use it for even more future versions of myself!

 Simple, elegant, portable, brilliant.
 All of these words can be applied to Analog.
 Jeff Sheldon of Ugmonk has built something special with Analog.
 We even talk about it on my podcast.
 If you’ve got an analog productivity nerd in your life, then Analog is a gift worth giving them.